JuliaMPC/NLOptControl.jl/README.md

   * The ultimate goal is to eventually utilize and support both [Julia DiffEQ](https://github.com/JuliaDiffEq) and [JuMP](https://github.com/JuliaOpt/JuMP.jl)

+## Documentation

+The full documentation can be found [here](http://nloptcontrol.readthedocs.io/en/latest/).

 ## Installation

 In Julia, you can install the NLOptControl.jl package by typing: `Pkg.clone("https://github.com/huckl3b3rry87/NLOptControl.jl")`

 ## MathProgBase